-Directly on the front path, the figure pushed himself to his feet and stumbled forwards.
+Directly on the front path, the figure pushed himself to his feet and stumbled forward.

-He pressed forward with all the balance of a drunkard, stumbling frequently, leaving craters of unrestrained magic in his wake.
-He could no longer hold back what was happening to him.
+He pressed on, harsh ripples of unrestrained magic in his wake demanding to be channeled.
+Somehow he was conscious.
+Somehow he was still alive.
+Yet he paid it no mind.
+He did not have the luxury of puzzling this newest confusion out.
 He merely clung to every moment he could, counting on the impending duel to sustain him long enough.
 Every second he drew closer to what used to be his nightmare.
 What was once his enemy.

 Through sheer will he would not die before seeing this through.

 The front doors were blasted off their hinges, as was much of the wall around them, granting access to the grand entrance hall of the building.
 The blue-white moonlight painted his silhouette against the grounds behind.
 Further back in the darkness a man watched patiently, hands folded behind his back.

 "So you do live.
 I could feel you getting closer, but… well, you've been presumed dead for some time now.
 You can hardly blame me for being skeptical."

 Magical lights ebbed into life, revealing the pale wizard at the top of the balcony on the second floor.
 He drew back his sleeve, exposing a Dark Mark that pulsed a greenish black.

 "Dramatic though your entrance was, this is not the final battle, Harry Potter," Voldemort said with a gentle shake of his head, motioning to the room at large.
 "I refuse to face an unworthy foe."